Scholarships for travel to professional events

 The Malcolm W. Coulter Wildlife Alumni Scholarship

 This scholarship was established in 1983 in the University of Maine Foundation at UM by a gift from Malcolm Coulter, Professor Emeritus of Wildlife Resources, and gifts from Wildlife alumni and friends.
 This scholarship is awarded to a deserving student in the Wildlife Ecology program based on scholastic achievement and leadership.
 Our tradition has been to reserve this award for an outstanding student – possibly our most oustanding student.

 The Penobscot County Conservation Association Annual Scholarships

 These scholarships were established at the University of Maine in 1971 to provide awards to wildlife students who show high promise as potential wildlife biologists and are dedicated to a career in wildlife conservation.
-A total of 21 scholarships of $1,500 each are awarded annually.
+A total of 21 undergraduate scholarships are awarded annually.